Suhasi123/Neuromatics/README.md

 # 🧠 MindCare: An AI-Powered Mental Health Support Platform

 **MindCare** is an interactive, AI-driven mental wellness web application.
-It offers a suite of self-help tools, emotion detection via webcam or images, guided relaxation, a supportive community forum, and a secure authentication system.
+It offers a suite of self-help tools, guided relaxation, a secure authentication system.
 Whether you're tracking your mood, chatting with an AI bot, or expressing gratitude, MindCare empowers users to take small but impactful steps toward better mental health.

 ---